NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

    * - ``clothes_washer_efficiency``
      - false
      - ft^3/kWh-cyc
-     - Double
+     - String
      - auto
      - The efficiency of the clothes washer.
-If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
    * - ``clothes_washer_rated_annual_kwh``
      - false
      - kWh/yr
-     - Double
+     - String
      - auto
      - The annual energy consumed by the clothes washer, as rated, obtained from the EnergyGuide label.
 This includes both the appliance electricity consumption and the energy required for water heating.
-If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
    * - ``clothes_washer_label_electric_rate``
      - false
      - $/kWh
-     - Double
+     - String
      - auto
      - The annual energy consumed by the clothes washer, as rated, obtained from the EnergyGuide label.
 This includes both the appliance electricity consumption and the energy required for water heating.
-If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
    * - ``clothes_washer_label_gas_rate``
      - false
      - $/therm
-     - Double
+     - String
      - auto
      - The annual energy consumed by the clothes washer, as rated, obtained from the EnergyGuide label.
 This includes both the appliance electricity consumption and the energy required for water heating.
-If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
    * - ``clothes_washer_label_annual_gas_cost``
      - false
      - $
-     - Double
+     - String
      - auto
      - The annual cost of using the system under test conditions.
 Input is obtained from the EnergyGuide label.
-If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
    * - ``clothes_washer_label_usage``
      - false
      - cyc/wk
-     - Double
+     - String
      - auto
      - The clothes washer loads per week.
-If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
    * - ``clothes_washer_capacity``
      - false
      - ft^3
-     - Double
+     - String
      - auto
      - Volume of the washer drum.
 Obtained from the EnergyStar website or the manufacturer's literature.
-If not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.
+If auto or not provided, the OS-HPXML default (see `HPXML Clothes Washer <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-clothes-washer>`_) is used.

 Options
 *******